Program in History

 Graduate Degrees Offered

 The History Program offers a master’s degree in History.
-An additional certificate program in History is also available to master’s level graduate students.
+An additional certificate program in History is also available to master’s level graduate students who wish to complete 18 hours in the discipline, enabling them to teach dual credit or community college courses in both Political Science and History.
 Students in other graduate departments are welcome to take graduate courses in the department with the consent of the instructor.

 Minors